SkyDREper007/hypixel-staff-tracker/README.md

 # Hypixel SkyBlock Staff Tracker
 The fastest Minecraft staff tracking bot you'll ever see!

-Licenced to SkyDREper007, read the [licence here](https://github.com/SkyDREper007/hypixel-staff-tracker/blob/main/LICENSE.md).
+Licenced to cayke, read the [licence here](https://github.com/SkyDREper007/hypixel-staff-tracker/blob/main/LICENSE.md).

 ## Forewarning
 While this is the fastest method of finding out staff members (with a possible API off) this is **use at your own risk**.
 Players spamming specific staff members may be punished for "cheating".
 We are not responsible if you are banned, please use with caution.